joanesplazaola/tseries-featurizer/docs/text/data_formats.rst

 +-----------+-----------+-----+-----------+-----------+-----------+-----------+-----+-----------+-----------+
 |    ...    |    ...    | ... |    ...    |    ...    |    ...    |    ...    | ... |    ...    |    ...    |
 +-----------+-----------+-----+-----------+-----------+-----------+-----------+-----+-----------+-----------+
-where the x features are calculated using all x values (independently for A and B), y features using all y values and so on.

-This form of DataFrame is also the expected input format to the feature selection algorithms (e.g. the :func:`tsfresh.select_features` function).